How to Use Best-of-Breed to Create Transparency and Drive Collaboration

 “Organizations find themselves not being able to respond fast enough to very rapidly changing events, and those events could represent opportunities for growth – but they also represent challenges and failure to deliver commitments,” he continues.

-Andrea agrees and adds that procurement professionals have ‘traded-off’ risk management for other priorities for years.
+Andrea agrees and adds that procurement professionals have ‘traded-off’ supplier risk management for other priorities for years.
 The results of that trade-off weren’t visible until the pandemic specifically required risk management to lead the way in resolving issues.
 Organizations have since realized that they need a way of resolving these issues, that they need to take a pro-active approach – and that they must be better prepared for the unexpected.

 The role of innovative technology